 6. Are you a shareholder within a business?

 Shareholders within businesses should consider a few things to determine whether they may need to buy life insurance.
 Life insurance can create the means to allow other shareholders to buy back shares from a deceased shareholder's beneficiaries helping them maintain control of the business but this does have to be supported by legal agreements.
-Do read our article, "What is shareholder protection insurance? – complete guide on the benefits and costs"
+Do read our article, "What is shareholder protection insurance? – complete guide on the benefits and costs".

 7. Are you a key person within a business?

 Businesses often rely on the skills, experience, contacts and vision of key people, without whom revenues and profits could suffer.
 It can cost a lot of money to replace a key person and life insurance can fund this if the worst were to happen.
 Essentially the business would buy the life insurance policy so that if the key person died, the insurance company would pay the death benefit to the business to use as necessary.
-You can read more in our article, "What is keyman insurance – How much is it and who should get it?"
+You can read more in our article, "What is keyman insurance – How much is it and who should get it?".

 How to buy life insurance and get up to £100 cashback

-There are a number of different ways to buy life insurance but it is sensible to use a method that will answer your questions and direct you to the most appropriate solutions for what you need.
+There are a number of different ways to buy life insurance but it is sensible to use a method that will answer your questions and direct you to the most appropriate life cover solutions for what you need.

 Comparison sites are usually a good way to get a sense of how much a life insurance policy will cost but most do not help you to make decisions about how much cover you need and which type of life insurance policy to buy.
 They are usually limited to the simplest types of life insurance policies and may only compare life insurance premiums from a handful of insurance companies.
 If you have any health conditions or have had to see your doctor about a health concern in the past, comparison sites are generally quite unhelpful in finding the best life insurance company to keep your costs as low as possible.
 You can avoid paying premiums that are too high for your budget by sourcing an insurance company that has a more lenient stance on your specific health and lifestyle.